-In 2009 she was donated by her owners to the Charterhouse Returns Trust, with the objective of exhibiting her in her original home of the Fishguard Lifeboat Station.
+In 2009 she was donated by owner to Charterhouse Returns Trust for display in Fishguard & Goodwickwith the objective of exhibiting her in her original home of the Fishguard Lifeboat Station.
 She was taken to Goodwick, where her conservation work began (the pleasure yacht superstructure was removed) and re-christened CHARTERHOUSE.
 The plan was to make her the centre-piece of a new marina to be built in Fishguard, but this plan was eventually shelved.

-In November 2019 CHARTERHOUSE was moved to the West Wales Maritime Heritage Museum in Pembroke Dock where the vessel owner, the Charterhouse Returns Trust (registered charity 1139336), aims to have her prepared for public display in Spring 2020.
+In November 2019 CHARTERHOUSE was moved to the West Wales Maritime Heritage Museum in Pembroke Dock for refurbishment and display.

 On 14th February 2020, CHARTERHOUSE was officially welcomed to the West Wales Maritime Heritage Museum by the Lord-Lieutenant of Dyfed Ms Sara Edwards.
 The event was attended by the Chair of Pembrokeshire County Council, the Mayors of Pembroke Dock and of Fishguard & Goodwick, and mayors of other nearby towns.